 The client is a leading Indian manufacturer of engines for use in automotive and off-highway industries.

-How to Meet Target Swirl Ratio with Minimum Cylinder Head Changes
+Problem: How to Meet Target Swirl Ratio with Minimum Cylinder Head Changes

-Clients wanted to modify the swirl ratio of one of their engines as part of their strategy to meet the new emissions norms.
+The client wanted to modify the swirl ratio of one of their engines as part of their strategy to meet the new emissions norms.
 They needed to achieve this with minimum changes to the head so as to minimise costs.

-Client engaged Caepro to make design modifications to the head that would give them the desired swirl ratio.
+The client engaged Caepro to make design modifications to the head that would give them the desired swirl ratio.

 Swirl is the rotation of charge about the cylinder axis and it is used in diesel engines to control the mixing of fuel and air.
 Optimising the mixing of fuel and air minimizes pollutants.